Azure/Cloud-Native/website/blog/2022-09-13/index.md

         --dapr-app-id  $BACKEND_SVC_NAME `
         --dapr-app-port 5039
       ```
-  7. With all those steps implemented we are ready to test end to end on the cloud, to do this:
+  7. With all those steps implemented we are ready to test end to end on Azure, to do this:
-      - From the Azure Portal, select the Azure Container App Created `orders-processor` and navigate to `Log stream` under `Monitoring` tab, leave the stream connected and opened.
+      - From the Azure Portal, select the Azure Container App `orders-processor` and navigate to `Log stream` under `Monitoring` tab, leave the stream connected and opened.
-      - From the Azure Portal, select the Azure Service Namespace created `ordersservices`, select the topic `orderreceivedtopic`, select the subscription named `orders-processor`, then click on `Service Bus Explorer (preview)` from there we need to publish/send a message, use the JSON payload below
+      - From the Azure Portal, select the Azure Service Bus Namespace `ordersservices`, select the topic `orderreceivedtopic`, select the subscription named `orders-processor`, then click on `Service Bus Explorer (preview)` from there we need to publish/send a message, use the JSON payload below
       ```json
         {
           "data": {